 - 1 tsp. vanilla extract

-Reduce the heat to medium-low, and cook uncovered, without stirring until the mixtures reaches 246 degrees F.
+- Reduce the heat to medium-low, and cook uncovered, stirring occasionally until the mixtures reaches 246 degrees F.

-When mixture reaches 246 degrees, remove it from the heat and stir in the espresso mixture and the vanilla until well combined..
+- When mixture reaches 246 degrees, remove it from the heat and stir in the espresso powder mixture until smooth and well combined.

 - Let stand at room temperature at least 8 hours, but preferably overnight.